MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Your Teams apps must follow [activity feed notifications design guidelines](/graph/teams-send-activityfeednotifications).

-* Irrelevant, improper, unresponsive, or broken workflow must not be present after user selects a notification in Teams activity feed.
-Users must not be blocked from completing a workflow after they select an activity feed notification. [*Mandatory Fix*]
+* Irrelevant, improper, unresponsive, or broken workflow mustn't be present after user selects a notification in Teams activity feed.
+Users mustn't be blocked from completing a workflow after they select an activity feed notification. [*Mandatory Fix*]

 * Include your app’s name in the activity feed notification for end-users to understand the source or trigger for the notification without confusion. [*Mandatory Fix*]